-If you're considering a Ford vehicle with a EcoBoost engine, here are a couple things to keep in mind:
+If you're considering a Ford vehicle with a EcoBoost engine, here are three things to keep in mind:

 1. The EcoBoost Engine is Prone to Catching on Fire